MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

 >>> cryolo_boxmanager.py

-Open your reconstructed tomogram (.rec/.mrc) with:
+Open your reconstructed tomogram (.rec/.mrc) or a folder with reconstructed tomogramgs with:

+**File:**
 :guilabel:`File` -> :guilabel:`Open` -> :guilabel:`Tomogram` -> :guilabel:`File`

+**Folder:**
+:guilabel:`File` -> :guilabel:`Open` -> :guilabel:`Tomogram` -> :guilabel:`Folder`

 Change the picking from :guilabel:`Particle` to :guilabel:`Filament`.
 Choose a :guilabel:`box size` which is roughly 2x-3x the width of your filament.

-Label your filaments in some slices (e.g. 10).
-Label it even if the slices does not show the centre of the filaments but only parts of it.
-Do do that click on the place where the filament starts and hold the mouse button and move to the position of the box.
+Label your filaments in some slices (e.g. 10), ideally on multiple tomograms.
+Label them even if the slices do not show the centre of the filaments but only parts of it.
+To do that click on the place where the filament starts and hold the left mouse button and move to the position of the box.
 Curvy filaments should to be splitted into multiple straight filaments.

 Moreover, crYOLO often picks in empty parts of tomogram (buffer).
 You can easily add a couple of